There are some drugs that are excluded from Medicare coverage by law. These include:

 - Non-prescription drugs (over-the-counter drugs)

 Starting January 1, 2013, Medicare Part D will begin covering barbiturates and benzodiazepines.
 Benzodiazepines are covered as a treatment for all medically necessary conditions.
-Barbiturates will only be covered in 2013 to treat epilepsy, certain cancers and chronic mental health conditions.
+Until January 1, 2014, barbiturates will only be covered to treat epilepsy, certain cancers and chronic mental health conditions.
+However, beginning in 2014, barbiturates will be covered for all medically necessary conditions.
 Check to make sure the barbiturate or benzodiazepine you take is covered on your drug plan’s formulary.
 Even if your plan does not cover your drug, your plan should provide you with one 30-day transition fill at sometime during the first 90 days of the year.

 If your doctor prescribes a non-cancer medication on the formulary for a reason other than the use approved by the U.S. Food and Drug Administration, your drug will probably not be covered unless the use is listed in one of three Medicare-approved drug compendia (medical encyclopedias of drug uses).
 For anti-cancer drugs, your drug plan should accept indications of drug use from additional compendia and other peer-review medical literature.